 - suicidal thoughts

 In the middle or later stages of an addiction, the negative effects will be more permanent or have long-term consequences.
 Someone with a serious addiction problem may allow, ignore, or trivialize these outcomes in favor of continuing their habits.

 Potential long-term consequences include:

-- getting an infectious disease, especially
+- getting an infectious disease, especially through shared needles

 - dropping out of school or getting poor grades